nunofachada/cf4ocl/README.md

 Using the library in a new project
 ----------------------------------

+Any of the three elements of the library can be used in a workflow without the need to use the others.
+However, both CL Utils and CL Profiler internally use the GError framework.

 ### Compiling and linking

 When building a program based on cf4ocl (or any OpenCL program) with